a-chaudhari/pxfnlock/Readme.md

 Looking for others to test this on other distros and Asus laptops!
 ## Install
-1. try using the binary as-is and see if it works on your system
+1. try running the binary as-is and see if it works on your system
-2. if it doesn't work, continue with the build instructions below
+   * if it doesn't work, continue with the build instructions below
-3. if it works use `sudo cp px13-fnlock /usr/local/bin/` to copy the binary to a location in your PATH
+2. if it works use `sudo cp px13-fnlock /usr/local/bin/` to copy the binary to a location in your PATH
-4. if you want to run this on boot, copy the service files to `/etc/system
+3. if you want to run this on boot, copy the service files to `/etc/systemd/system`
-5. `sudo systemctl enable --now pxfnlock.service` to enable the service
+4. `sudo systemctl enable --now pxfnlock.service` to enable the service

 ## Building
 1. make sure your distros `linux-headers`, general development packages are installed (ie: "build-essential"), and libbpf-dev.
-3. run `make` in the root directory of this repository to build the tool
+2. run `make` in the root directory of this repository to build the tool
-4. lastly run `sudo make install` to install it
+3. lastly run `sudo make install` to install it

 ## Usage
 1. enabling the systemd service should be all that's necessary
 2. fn-esc will toggle the Fn lock state.  but there is NO visual indicator of the state change.
+   * You can try making your own by listening for the `KEY_PROG3` keycode
 3. feel free to use your tool of choice to bind the emoji and proart keys to something useful.

 ## Tech Details